ShristyKumari05/Custom_classes/README.md

-# Django Signals and Custom Classes in Python
+# Custom Classes in Python

-This project demonstrates the use of Django signals and custom Python classes.
+This project demonstrates the use of custom Python classes.

 ## Setup